-Also called The Shrubs, this historical home in Union was built around 1845 for Judge Thomas Dawkins.
-Dawkins was a Unionist during the nullification controversy, a position which placed him in the minority within his community.
+Also called “The Shrubs,” historic home in Union was built around 1845 for Judge Thomas Dawkins.
+Dawkins was a Unionist during the nullification controversy, a position that put him in the minority among his peers, most of whom were passionate secessionists.
 On November 24, 1832, the state legislature approved the South Carolina Ordinance of Nullification, which sought to eliminate a tariff on imports in South Carolina.
-The tariff benefited the textile industries of the North while lowering the price of cotton, hurting planters in the South.
+The tariff benefited Northern industries while harming planters in the South.

-The Judge Dawkins home was briefly used as the headquarters for Governor Andrew Magrath, who evacuated Columbia just before General Sherman burned of the city.
+This, along with concerns about the spread of slavery into western states, caused tensions to simmer until at last violence erupted in 1861.
+Though Judge Dawkins vocally disagreed with many of his neighbors, he nonetheless was well-regarded by his peers and eventually elected as a state representative.
+As an example of his good standing among Confederates, his home was briefly used as the headquarters of Governor Andrew Magrath, who evacuated Columbia just before General Sherman burned the city.
 Magrath and Dawkins had attended college together, and McGrath chose Union as his Provisional capital.
 With him he brought his staff and many of the state’s records.
 As such, Union is one of just four state capitals to serve South Carolina, with the others being Columbia, Charleston, and Jacksonboro.

 Following the Civil War, Judge Dawkins was elected to the South Carolina State Convention of 1865.
 He also served on a committee that appealed to President Andrew Johnson for the release of Jefferson Davis, who had been held as a prisoner after the war.
-Dawkins was active in his community as well as in state and national politics and founded the Church of the Nativity in Union with his second wife, Mary Poulton Dawkins, in 1855.
+Dawkins was active in his community as well as in state and national politics and founded the Episcopal Church of the Nativity in Union with his second wife, Mary Poulton Dawkins, in 1855.

-Today the home appears much as it did when it was built in the mid-nineteenth century.
+Today Judge Dawkins’s home appears much as it did when it was built in the mid-nineteenth century.
 Modifications such as a screen for the porch – which has since been removed – and the one-story addition on the rear, seen below, allowed for updates while retaining the home’s original facade.
 Six columns support the open veranda, and a demilune fanlight graces the entrance door.
 The home sits on the University of South Carolina campus in Union.

 The Judge Thomas Dawkins House is listed in the National Register: